Orbital correlations in ultrathin films of late transition metals: Two-site model

 To analyze correlations, we consider the system populated with two holes.
-At sufficiently small interaction, the two-particle g.s. is a spin singlet derived from the single-particle g.s., whose energy calculated approximately by neglecting the last two interaction terms in Eq.~(\ref{eq:Hunds}) is $E^{(2)}_0=U/2-\sqrt{(U/2)^2+4t^2_{x^2-y^2}}$.
-The effects of these terms calculated perturbatively result in energy correction $\Delta E=J_0E^{(2)}_0/(4E^{(2)}_0-2U_0)$, in good agreement with exact numeric diagonalization for this system, Fig.~\ref{fig:two_sites}.
+In the limit of negligible interaction, the two-particle g.s. is the single-particle g.s. populated with two opposite-spin holes.
+At finite interaction, this state evolves into a singlet whose energy calculated approximately by neglecting the last two interaction terms in Eq.~(\ref{eq:Hunds}) is $E^{(2)}_0=U/2-\sqrt{(U/2)^2+4t^2_{x^2-y^2}}$.
+The effects of these interaction terms calculated perturbatively result in energy correction $\Delta E=J_0E^{(2)}_0/(4E^{(2)}_0-2U_0)$, in good agreement with exact numeric diagonalization, Fig.~\ref{fig:two_sites}.

 We now show that at sufficiently large interaction the g.s. is a spin triplet.
-The qualitative picture is the same as in the Kugel-Khomsii model.
+The qualitative picture is the same as in the Kugel-Khomskii model.
 In the regime dominated by interactions, one can treat hopping as a perturbation on the manifold of degenerate ground states of interaction Hamiltonian with one hole per site.
 The second-order correction to the energy of this state due to hopping is minimized if the Mott-Hund's interaction energy of two onsite holes produced by virtual hopping is minimized, i.e. they have the same spin and are on the opposite orbitals.
 Thus, the spins of the holes on the two sites are FM coupled and their orbitals are AFM coupled, consistent with Fig.~\ref{fig:MKK}(b).

-This picture is confirmed by exact diagonalization of the Hamiltonian.
+This picture is confirmed by the exact diagonalization of the Hamiltonian.
 For simplicity, we consider only two components of spin triplet with spin normal to the film, whose wavefunctions labeled by the spin direction $s$ are